Yaroslav-Yuriichuk/Sportik.DnsUtility/README.md

 ## Overview

-Sportik DnsUtility is a console application to configure Dns mapping for Sportik Desktop application.
+A console application for configuring DNS mappings for the Sportik Desktop application.

 ## Release installation